Bad Reviews

 I have read a lot of bad reviews, and not just on this site.
 There are things I feel should be mandatory in a good review besides just a breakdown of graphics, audio, gameplay and control.
 At worst, a review is nothing but three 80 word blurbs, half of each spent on being “funny” or about 300 words and then some pictures representing the reviewers feelings of the game, we in the biz call them emoticons.

 Tell us who made the game.
 Mario Golf was not made by Nintendo, nor was Paper Mario.
 I cannot tell if this is due to a lack of research or if reviewers just think we don’t need to know.
-I guess their logic is that telling us Nintendo made a game is easier than telling us Camelot did. → Read the rest
+I guess their logic is that telling us Nintendo made a game is easier than telling us Camelot did. → While there is a lower class, I am in it, while there is a criminal element, I am of it, and while there is a soul in prison, I am not gaming.

 The Year in Review Reviewed

 When I conceived this site I already knew I wanted it to be not just about games, but about the industry and game media.
 Actually, those high ideas came after my initial idea of, “If I have a site I’ll get rich, famous, and have 12 wives without becoming a Mormon.”
 But the thing about the different parts of gaming came soon after.
 To the cynic, which you should be unless you’re one of those brain-dead optimistic people, an article reviewing other websites material is simply a desperate gesture by a bottom feeder.
 I assure you that while this is true, I really am dedicated to the idea of reporting on reporting.
-So look forward to more articles on magazines and other sites (or just read other magazines or sites, they’re far better). → Read the rest
+So look forward to more articles on magazines and other sites (or just read other magazines or sites, they’re far better). → Take your stinking paws off me, you damned dirty article.

 Review – Wario Ware, Inc.